 Jhabvala’s Heat and Dust (1975has two picnics fifty years apart.

 The shrine is in a grove of trees supported by a cool, very steady spring.
 The Nawab begins his seduction of Olivia by staging a picnic (with all of his retainers and servants), to which they travel in his Rolls Royce.
 While the Nawab shows Olivia the shrine, “the servants had unpacked the picnic hampers, filling the sacred grove with roasted chickens, quails, and potted shrimps.”
-At a second visit to Olivia and the Nawab are alone and take to opportunity to make love.
+At a second visit, Olivia and the Nawab make love.
 She’s so enthralled and so eager to get out of her dull life with Douglas that she’s keen to be seduced.
 However, when she becomes pregnant and does not know who the father is, she opts for an abortion.
-She leaves Douglas and settles in a house in the hills where she lives in purdah until she dies many years after.
-From the looks of if she has exchanged one boring life for another, but perhaps where the thrill of sex compensates for not having anything else to do.
+She leaves Douglas and settles in a house where she lives in purdah until she dies.
+From the looks of it, she has exchanged one boring life for another, perhaps where the thrill of sex compensates for not having anything else to do.

 In 1973, the woman travels by bus to the shrine.
 She imagines that the place will be romantic, but it’s Husband’s Wedding Day, and there is a crowded, noisy street fair.
 The couple brings an ordinary picnic lunch and supplements the meal with “fly-specked food” from vendors.
 On their return home, the woman and Inder Lal become lovers, and she becomes pregnant.
 After some angst, she forgoes an abortion.
 She visits Olivia’s old house, now derelict, and returns to Satipur, none the wiser but focused on her baby.